danielhenrymantilla/with_locals.rs/README.md

-By shifting the logic like so, it is the callee and not the caller who runs that logic, **which thus happens before the callee returns, cleaning its locals and making things that refer to it dangle.**
+By shifting the logic like so, it is the callee and not the caller who runs that logic, **which thus happens before the callee returns, so before it cleans its locals and makes things that refer to it dangle.**

 > This is the whole point of all this strategy!